-American lyric soprano Amanda Majeski was named "Best Breakout Star" by Chicago magazine, and she's living up to the title.
-Roles like Vitellia in La clemenza di Tito, Eva in Die Meistersinger von Nürnberg and Countess Madeleine in Capriccio have kept her busy in recent years; last season she sang Countess Almaviva in Le nozze di Figaro, a signature role of hers, at the Metropolitan Opera under the baton of James Levine, which was broadcast worldwide in HD.
+American lyric soprano Amanda Majeski was named “Best Breakout Star” by Chicago magazine, and she’s living up to the title.
+Roles like Vitellia in La clemenza di Tito, Eva in Die Meistersinger von Nürnberg and Countess Almaviva in Le nozze di Figaro have kept her busy in recent years; this summer, she made her debut as Cleopatra in Giulio Cesare at Teatro Colón.

-Majeski is set to sing the Marschallin in Lyric Opera of Chicago's production of Der Rosenkavalier, opening February 8th.
-She managed to find some time to give us a beautiful interview about singing, the importance of being multi-lingual, and her enormous dedication to her work.
+This season, she’ll bring her Vitellia to the Paris Opera in Willy Decker’s production of La clemenza di Tito, before returning to the Metropolitan Opera to sing Fiordiligi in Phelim McDermott’s new Così fan tutte.
+Majeski managed to find some time to give us a beautiful interview about singing, the importance of being multi-lingual, and her enormous dedication to her work.

 Why do you sing, and why are you doing it professionally?